elmasse/nextein-www/posts/guides/01-getting-started.md

 page: guides
 ---

 This post will guide you on how to get started with **Nextein**.
 You'll need to install **Node.js** if you don't have it installed already.

-To get the latest Node.js version please visit the official Node.js website: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+> To get the latest Node.js version please visit the [official Node.js website](https://nodejs.org/en/download/)

 ## Create an npm project

-The first step is to use **npm** to create a project in order to install all dependencies:
+The first step is to use **npm** to create a project in order to install all dependencies.

 ```bash
 mkdir my-blog  && cd my-blog  && npm init -y